Starryskywalker/Getting_and_Cleaning_Data/README.md

 # Project Background

-* Refer to the CodeBook.md for the data explaination, the steps taken to complete the project
+* Refer to the 'CodeBook.md' for the data explaination, the steps taken to complete the project

 # Steps to reproduce the results

-* Refer to the run_analysis.R for the complete script
+* Refer to the 'run_analysis.R' for the complete script
-* Refer to the tidydata.txt for author's result
+* Refer to the 'tidydata.txt' for Starryskywalker's result